hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/using-the-contracts.md

 npx hardhat setLimitedMode --network localhost --contract <NetEmissionsTokenNetwork deployed address> --value false
 ```

-## Migrating CLM8 tokens from an old contract to a new one
+## Upgrading CLM8 contract from an old contract to a new one

-A Hardhat task `migrateClm8Contract` is provided to copy the tokens and balances from one contract to a newly deployed blank contract.
-The old contract must be live in order to be read from.
-Currently, only tokens and available balances are migrated (roles and retired balances are yet to be implemented).
+A Hardhat task `migrateClm8Contract` is provided that utilizes [OpenZeppelin upgrades](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-hardhat-upgrades).
+Upgrading currently works in the unit tests, but the task is still in progress (an error is returned "Proxy admin is not the one registered in the network manifest").

-To test migrating tokens locally from one contract to another:
+To test upgrading contracts locally from an old one to a newly deployed one:

 1. Deploy the first set of contracts with `npx hardhat node`.